Kjeldsen21/Pfizer-Inc.-PFE-Financial-Statement-Analysis/README.md

 # Pfizer Inc. (PFE) Financial Statement Analysis
 ## Description

 An academic project featuring a financial analysis of Pfizer Inc. built from the company's 2022 SEC 10-K filings.
-It includes a 6-sheet Excel model covering ratios, leverage, cash flow, and working capital.
+Raw GAAP financials extracted, structured, and analysed across six worksheets covering cash flow,leverage ratios, and working capital efficiency.

 The project weighed 30% of the final grade.
 Received an A+.